JackpotRising/jr-docs/docs/unity/integration.md

 ![Screenshot](media/plugin/002.png)

-This includes:
+Plugins > Jackpot Rising includes:

-- Everything you need to connect your game logic to the Jackpot Rising platform
+- Full access to the Jackpot Rising SDK within your C# game scripts
 - SDK Configuration panel in *Files Menu > Windows > Jackpot Rising > Edit Settings*
 - *Plugins > JackpotRising > Buttons* contains a UI sprite you may use when triggering the SDK

 #### 3. Add the 'JackpotRising' Prefab to Your Scene

-Drag the `JackpotRising` prefab, found under **Plugins > JackpotRising**, into your Unity project scene.
+Find the `JackpotRising` prefab from **Plugins > JackpotRising**, then drag it to your Unity project scene.

 ?> The prefab will be instantiated as a [singleton](http://wiki.unity3d.com/index.php/Singleton 'target:_blank') and automatically initializing the SDK